gundars-o/react-tictactoe/README.md

 git add .
 git commit -m "Enabled not overwriting existing mark.
 Enabled not continuing if the winner is calculated." git push

+Result:
+    Next player: X or Next player: O or Winner: X or O Clicking on each empty cell of 3x3 table the 'X' or 'O' appears in this cell.
+    Not overwriting existing mark.
+Not continuing if the winner is calculated. git add . git commit -m "State lifted to 'Game' component." git push